12 Motorcycle Accident Statistics in Australia (2023 Update)

 (NBC Comedy Playground)

 If you get into an accident while driving a bike, you’ll have an 80% chance of getting injured or dying.
-And head injuries are the top cause of fatal accidents.
+Head injuries are the top cause of fatal accidents.
 Again, Australia isn’t any different from the rest of the world in this regard.
-To put things into perspective, only 20% of car crashes end up injuring or killing someone (the driver or one of the passengers).
+To put things into perspective, only 20% of car crashes injure or kill someone (the driver or one of the passengers).

-This is important: most motorcycle accidents in Australia are caused by four-wheeled vehicles that are making a quick left-hand turn.
+Most motorcycle accidents in Australia are caused by four-wheeled vehicles making a quick left-hand turn.
 As much as 42% of accidents happen because of this!
-So, make sure to keep your eyes open for any potentially hazardous cars on the road.
+So, keep your eyes open for potentially hazardous cars on the road.

 6. The fatality rate per 100K registered motorcycles is 26.